 Most of the confusion stems from the fact that people use the terms “Modular home” and “Manufactured Home” interchangeably.
 The waters get muddied even further when we talk about mobile homes or trailers.

 It’s true that modular homes are “manufactured” in a factory the same way as the others.
-However, there is a huge difference.
-We need to clarify that when we refer to Modular Homes in this article, that we are talking about true, “stick-built” modular homes.
-These are NOT “mobile homes,” “trailers,” or “manufactured homes.”
-A modular home is also referred to as a prefabricated home.
+However, there are significant differences.
+We need to clarify that when we refer to modular homes in this article, that we are talking about true, “stick-built” modular homes.
+These are NOT mobile homes, trailers, or manufactured homes.

-A prefabricated home is built in a factory to about 80-90% completion and then trucked over to the building site.
-All modulars must adhere to strict quality control standards during their construction process.
-They arrive at the job site in multiple pieces, and a crane operator sets each piece in its place on the foundation.
-Once completed the prefabricated home is literally indistinguishable from a traditional home that is built on-site.
+A modular home, unlike its manufactured counterpart, does not ship fully assembled, nor is it built on a chassis.
+It is built to about 80-90% completion in a factory before transportation to the homebuyer’s property.
+The home arrives at the job site in multiple pieces, and a crane operator sets each piece in its place on the foundation.
+Once it is completed, a prefabricated modular home looks indistinguishable from a traditionally built home.

 Unlike a site-built home, the foundation for a prefabricated home can be started and completed separately, It is usually scheduled to be built at the same time as the home is being built in the factory.